defisym/OpenFusionExamples/Extensions/Func/ToInstall/Files/Help/Func/Func.md

       - *check if current func has temp param of target name*

 - is Number
-  - *check if a param is number, using the same algorithm*
+  - *check if a param can be converted to a number, using the same convert algorithm*
   - *note : please check validity before using this condition*

   - Return